 DOS vs Windows

 Even as Microsoft Windows took off in popularity in the early 1990s, some people preferred DOS.
 The reason was speed, due to its much lower overhead.
 It was a much smaller system than Windows and as such, would boot much faster than any Windows version.
 Running DOS and DOS applications allowed older PCs to remain useful, even if they were a bit outmoded.
+If the programs they cared most about ran under DOS, some people felt no great need to switch.

 Advances in computing in the mid to late 1990s, especially growth of the Internet, eventually forced DOS out.
 But a small but vocal minority of people weighed the advantages and disadvantages of MS-DOS and favored DOS long after Microsoft wanted to move on.
 IBM seized on this and released a Y2K compliant version of DOS in the late 1990s that it called PC DOS 2000.
 It didn’t sell in large numbers, but IBM saw a potential market.